psyreddy/portfolio/README.md

-# simple-cv
+# Portfolio
-This is my personal portfolio website made of pure html and little css
+This is source code for my personal portfolio website created using HTML and little CSS